noxworld-dev/opennox/HACKING.md

 ## Keep it compilable and runnable

-Before commiting a change into "dev" please make sure that the code is AT LEAST compilable and runnable.
+Before commiting a change into `dev` please make sure that the code is AT LEAST compilable and runnable.
 The project is complicated, so we can't ask for testing for any possible regressions, but it should pass at least some basic checks.

-The code in the "master" branch should be compilable, runnable, (mostly) regression-checked and working on ALL supported platforms (for now it is Windows+MinGW, Windows+VS2017, WASM, others may be added).
+The code in the `master` branch should be compilable, runnable, (mostly) regression-checked and working on ALL supported platforms:

+- Linux + GCC
+- Windows + MinGW
+- Windows + VS2017
+- WASM
+- (others may be added)